ietf-gitwg/using-github/draft-ietf-git-using-github.md

 section outlines these strategies and how they might be applied.

 This document suggests that only a design/editorial split is useful in all cases.
-Working Groups that adopt the "light" usage model might not need additional rules around the use of labels.
+Working Groups that adopt the models of interaction with less reliance on GitHub might not need additional rules around the use of labels.

 Working Groups or editors might use additional labels as they choose.
 Any label that is used as part of a process requires that the process be documented and